geekiam/website/content/nuxt/understanding-nuxt-project-structure.md

 The `pages` directory is used to contain the views and the routes of the application.
 Nuxt will read and convert and convert all the `.vue` files inside this directory and generate the application router automatically.

+The `pages` directory is discussed in further detail [Creating custom pages in nuxt](/how-to-create-custom-pages-in-nuxt "How to create custom pages in nuxt | Geek.I.Am")

 ### The layouts directory

 The `layouts` directory is used to store the layout files for your application.
 Nuxt generates a `default.vue` by default,